5 Ways To Fortify Your Immune System

 Naturopathy

-A world first study reported the clinical benefits of naturopathic medicine for a variety of chronic conditions, including type 2 diabetes, cardiovascular disease and anxiety.
+A world-first study[1] reported the clinical benefits of naturopathic medicine for a variety of chronic conditions, including type 2 diabetes, cardiovascular disease and anxiety.

 Naturopath Fin Mackenzie also recommends including certain foods in your diet, particularly those that support the microbiome in the gut.